Baby-Naps

 Keep note of how long your baby is awake between naps to determine age-appropriate wake windows.
 Put them to bed before they exhibit symptoms of overtiredness to help them fall asleep more quickly and stay asleep longer.

-To keep your infant comfortable, use organic baby clothes like baby nightsuits, which are made of breathable, soft materials, to help the baby sleep comfortably
+To keep your infant comfortable, use organic baby clothes in India, like matching night suits for you and your baby, which are made of breathable, soft materials, to help the baby sleep comfortably.

 • Use consistent nap routines